You Don’t Write a Code for Solving Your Problem

 Saving Found Solutions

 By default, Java Solver simply displays a found solution (s) or informs you that “No Solutions Found”.
 It’s done in the standard method saveSolution(Solution solution).
 You may overload this method to save the found solution(s) into your own Java objects.

 The methods minimize(), maximize(), and solve() return one object of the type Solution which is described in the JSR-331 User Manual.
 The Solution’s method getValue(name) returns a found value of the variable “name”.
 Here is an example of an overloaded saveSolution():

-In the code first the solution logs (displays) itself.
-Then it iterates through all defined integer constrained variables and display their names and found values.
+This function receives a solution found by the above JavaSolver’s methods such as solve() or minimize().
+First the solution logs (displays) itself.
+Then it iterates through all defined integer constrained variables and logs their names and found values of constrained variables saved in the solution.
 Instead of logging you may save the found values to your business objects.

 When the method solveAll() finds many solutions it automatically calls the method saveSolutions(Solution solutions):